onzfonz/comp227/src/content/0/en/part0c.md

 simply make an additional change to one of the files (adding a line or a space) while [editing the user preferences as outlined earlier](#3-configure-git).

-#### 0.8 - Upload exercises from previous part
+#### 0.8 - Upload exercises from exercises 0.1-0.6

-Now that GitHub has been setup correctly, please upload the materials from the previous section [Exercises 0.1-0.6](/part0/fundamentals_of_web_apps#exercises-0-1-0-6) into your github repo.
+Now that GitHub has been setup correctly, please upload the materials from the previous section [Exercises 0.1-0.6](/part0/fundamentals_of_web_apps#exercises-0-1-0-6) into your GitHub repo.
 Make sure you put them in a folder and provide them with names that match the exercise that you had.

 #### 0.9 - Final upload screenshot

-Finally, upload a screenshot of your webstorm IDE showing the embedded git bash terminal and having typed `nvm` list.
+Finally, upload a screenshot of your WebStorm IDE showing the embedded git bash terminal and having typed `nvm` list.
-Please name the screenshot file as `09` with whatever extension the image is.
+Please name the screenshot file with the name `09`.
+Make sure the file has the correct extension.

 </div>